 As a psychologist, I appreciate the negative impact burnout can have.
 But we’re not powerless against it.
-To really address recruiter burnout, organizations can enact systematic changes that have a high impact on workload.
+To really address recruiter burnout, organizations can enact systematic changes and introduce new software tools that have a high impact on workload.

 Recruiters gotta recruit, but we should facilitate it to be a role that is fulfilling, not draining.
 The savviest companies select solutions that enable more time for the truly engaging work that attracts people to talent acquisition in the first place.